Cadabra

 Binary packages

-Packages for various Linux distributions and for Windows (beta!) are available for download here.
-Installation on macOS can be done through HomeBrew or Conda; see below.
+Packages for various Linux distributions are available for download from github.
+These are generated automatically on every release.
+Installation on macOS can be done through HomeBrew or MacPorts; see below.
+There is also a Docker image if you only want to use Cadabra via Jupyter.

-Cadabra is now available in Ubuntu 22.04 from the official repositories, by installing the cadabra2 package (though this may not always be the most recent version).
+Packages for Ubuntu 22.04 Jammy and 24.04 Noble are available from the github release page.
+Cadabra is now also available from the official repositories, by installing the cadabra2 package (though this may not always be the most recent version).
 Thanks to Alex Myczko for making this happen.

 Cadabra is now available in Debian 11 (Bullseye) from the official repositories, by installing the cadabra2 package (though this may not always be the most recent version).
 Thanks to Alex Myczko for making this happen.